TitoLuce/Pinball-project-Box2D/README.md

  ## Known Bugs
- * In Debug mode, if you drag the ball to the "death zone" it triggers a crash
  * there is a specific speed at which if you shoot the kicker, you are stuck in an infinite loop in the upper section of the map

 ## Developers